Interstitial Pages for Intent

 Add CTA buttons — one per intent path

-Use this collector’s QR code as your single entry point deployment
+Use this collector’s QR code as your single entry point

 One QR, one interstitial, multiple intent paths.
 The QR code doesn’t change when you update the interstitial content.